adam-stokes/ogc/docs/user-guide/defining-layouts.md

 Define the machine size, this is dependent on which **provider** is chosen.
 The **instance-size** correlates with the instance size naming for each cloud.

-For example, on AWS you would use `instance-size: c5.4xlarge` and in Google's case, `instance-size: e2-standard-8`.
+For example, on AWS you would use `instance-size = "c5.4xlarge"` and in Google's case, `instance-size = "e2-standard-4"`.

 **username**